-Metaphors about love make an abstract concept something that most people can understand and relate to.
+Metaphors about love turn an abstract emotional concept into something readers can understand and relate to.

 When it comes to topics of metaphors, love is a popular one.
 You don’t have to look far in literature or pop culture to see metaphors about love written in everything from fiction writing to songs.

-A metaphor is a figure of speech that compares two unlike things to show a characteristic of one of the items.
-Metaphors of love will often compare the feelings of love to something more tangible, giving the reader something to think about as they ponder their emotions.
-This type of conceptual metaphor can make the concept of love a little bit easier to wrap your head around.
+A conceptual metaphor is a figure of speech comparing two unlikely objects to demonstrate a shared characteristic.
+Metaphors of love often compare the feelings of love to something more tangible, giving the reader something to think about as they ponder their emotions.
+Like many metaphor examples from literature, it’s a useful writing technique.

-As you consider metaphors of love, taking a look at some examples will help you understand them.
+As you consider metaphors of love, taking a look at metaphor examples from literature.

 20 Common Metaphors About Love